 I don’t want your uncle bob, a doner kebob

-When optimism didn’t pan-out as gleefully anticipated, frustration started to set-in.
-Most of the traders were new to the game; the recession equalling a redundancy payment, equalling the capital to buy stock for an indoor market opening in Croydon that in being new equalled things obviously being on the up.
+When optimism didn’t pan-out as had been gleefully anticipated, frustration started to set-in.
+Most of the traders were new to the game; more recession-related redundancy payments equalling the capital to buy stock.

 As far as they were concerned, I was a seasoned veteran thanks to my almost six months out in the field (sometimes literally) places like East Lane.

-During the run-up to a Christmas when I was circa seven/eight, my dad and a business associate (mate) somehow managed to secure a pitch at an outdoor market in Brentford.
-They sold toys by using the stall as a platform to pitch from and created a constant buzz by occasionally tossing things into the crowd for free.
+During the run-up to a Christmas circa 77/78, my dad and a ‘business associate’ somehow managed to secure a pitch at an outdoor market in Brentford.
+They sold toys by using the stall as a platform to pitch from, while creating a constant buzz by frequently tossing things into the crowd for free.